 During this stage, I sometimes notice a word has been overused or a lot of sentences begin with the same word.
-I’ll then vary the language so the text is more interesting.
+I’ll then vary the language so the text is more interesting and write better sentences.

 You’ll also often find legitimate mistakes, such as:

 - The misinterpretation of a phrase, such as “beckon call” rather than “beck and call”

 - Subtle typos, such as “top” instead of “stop” or “in” instead of “it”

 Read from the end to the beginning with either of the proofreading pointers above to give every detail of your content extra special attention.

 Your job is to verify the accuracy of the words and phrases you present to your audience.

 When I discovered content marketing, I loved the concept but didn’t think it was something I could do.